by E.C. McMullen Jr.

 (originally posted at my MySpace blog on Tuesday, May 5, 2009)

-A trove of previously published Science Fiction Horror Thriller – plus bonus stories
+It’s a veritable trove of previously published Science Fiction Horror Thriller tales – plus bonus stories

 Featuring: Weird Sex, True Love, Monsters and Mayhem!